The notification was one of a million.

 “I hate to think of the financial burden, not to mention delay in care, that students would incur by having to go elsewhere,” Hoffman texted.
 “I know the both of you well enough that I feel comfortable sharing that the thought of having to send students away is heartbreaking to me.”

 Skaggs concurred.
-But by May 17, 2024, UHS officials were drafting the letter they used to announce the decision in July.
+But by May 17, 2024, records indicate UHS officials were drafting the letter they used to announce the decision in July.
 The cut was in effect by August.

 “You clearly don’t know me at all,” Welsh fired back in an email response.
 “I have no idea what ‘WOKE path’ even means and I’m certainly not leading anyone down one.”

-Days before Welsh’s permanent appointment in December 2023, criticism ramped up.
+As Welsh’s permanent appointment in December 2023 neared, criticism ramped up.
 Regent John Bellinger emailed Regent Bob Albritton on Nov.
 5, 2023, saying they “really need[ed] to vet this guy.”

 “From what I have heard along with this and other articles, I have many questions,” Bellinger wrote after an alum emailed him a Scorecard post.